dfinity/motoko/doc/md/stable-regions.md

   // Traps on out-of-bounds access. storeBlob : (r : Region, offset : Nat64, value : Blob) -> ()

-  // Returns a query that, when called, returns the number of bytes of
-  // (real) IC stable memory that would be occupied by persisting its
-  // current stable variables before an upgrade. stableVarQuery : () -> (shared query () -> async {size : Nat64})
 }
 ```